natural/java2python/doc/usage.md

   * `-k`, `--skip-compile`

-    Do not check the output for valid Python syntax by byte compiling it.
+    Do not byte compile the output to test for valid Python syntax.

   * `-n`, `--no-defaults`